Battle of Rozgony: Background

 After the senior line of the Árpád dynasty died out in 1301, the succession to the throne of the Kingdom of Hungary became contested by several foreign monarchs and other runners-up.
 One of them was Charles Robert of Anjou, the Pope's champion.
 Over several years Charles drove his foreign opponents out of the country and installed himself on the Hungarian throne.
 At that time central power was weakened in Hungary, and the country was ruled by local warlords lording over smaller principalities and dukedoms.
 However, his rule remained nominal in many parts of the Kingdom because several powerful magnates, local dukes, and princes still did not recognize him as the supreme king.
 Initially, Charles's chief adversary was Máté Csák, who controlled several counties in western and northern parts of the Hungary.
 However, eventually he allied himself with the Aba family, which ruled the eastern Hungarian Kingdom.

 In 1312, Charles besieged Sáros Castle, (now part of Slovakia - Šariš Castle) controlled by the Abas.
 After the Abas received additional reinforcement from Máté Csák (according to Chronicon Pictum almost Máté's entire force as well as 1,700 mercenary spearmen), Charles Robert of Anjou was forced to retreat to the loyal Szepes county (today the region of Spiš), whose Saxon inhabitants subsequently reinforced his own troops.
 The Abas benefited from the retreat.
-They decided to use the gathered opposition forces to attack the town of Kassa (today Košice) because of its strategic importance, and partially due to the fact that just few months before Charles had Amadeus Aba assassinated by the Kassa's German colonists.
+They decided to use the gathered opposition forces to attack the town of Kassa (today Košice) because of its strategic importance, and partially due to the fact that just few months before Charles had Amadeus Aba assassinated by Kassa's German colonists.
 Charles marched on Kassa and engaged his adversaries.

-The battle
+Battle

 The opposition forces abandoned the siege of Kassa and positioned their troops on a hill near the Tarca (Torysa River).
 Charles Robert of Hungary was forced to position his troops in flat agricultural land under that hill.
 Although the numbers are uncertain, the king's army consisted of his own men, an Italian unit of Knights Hospitaller, and a 1,000-men strong infantry unit of Zipser Saxons.
 Because of contradicting versions in contemporary chronicles, it is not clear to what extent the Aba family was helped by Máté Csák's forces.

 The battle commenced when the rebels made a surprise attack during or just after the Mass in the king's camp.
 A bloody mêlée followed, causing heavy casualties among knights on both sides.
 At one point, even the king's battle standard was lost and Charles himself had to fight under the standard of the Knights Hospitaller.
 In the crucial moment of the battle, a reinforcement from Kassa came and saved the king's cause.
 The rebel army, after it lost its commanders in the battle, was routed.